Javascript is not enabled.

 COVID Vaccine FAQs

-Additionally, the committee voted to recommend the vaccine for people ages 6 months to 64 years, also using shared clinical decision making and taking into consideration health conditions that increase a person’s risk of severe illness from COVID-19.
+People ages 6 months to 64 years can also receive the vaccine using shared clinical decision-making and taking into consideration health conditions that increase a person’s risk of severe illness from COVID-19.
+A health care provider can be anyone who administers vaccines, including a doctor, pharmacist or nurse, the CDC says.

 “Any barrier that you put in front of someone,” including uncertainty about whether someone is eligible for a vaccine, can decrease the rate of vaccination, says Dr. Rebecca Wurtz, an infectious disease physician and professor at the University of Minnesota School of Public Health.